Semantic Operations

 Chains support several element types:

 Trigger - Every chain must start with a trigger.
-The in-canvas trigger element represents the manual trigger (click "Run" to start the chain).
+The in-canvas trigger element represents manual execution from the Operations library.
 For automated triggers, see Chain Triggers below.

 Operation - Executes a semantic operation from your library.
-Select an existing operation by name.
+Pick an existing operation by name (picker opens when you add an Operation).
 The operation runs against the target agent and its output flows to the next element.

 Conditional Connections